oyranos-cms/oyranos-cms.github.io/wiki/Concepts.md

 the application.

 This Options can be presented to the user and will contain as well CMM specific options.
-This it will be possible to allow additional features and unconventional behaviour enabling and configuration.
+Thus it will be possible to allow additional features and unconventional behaviour enabling and configuration.

 To allow for arbitrary options in a flexible way, a layer must be